samson84/tarock-sheet/README.md

   - [ ] add hotkeys
 - [x] Done
   - [.]
 Milestone 1
+    - [x] generalize button colors and variants
+    - [x] rename BidSelector to ContractSelector
+    - [x] correct scores: king uhu 20, centrum 10, small bird 10, large bird 10
+    - [x] save only the scores if they are available
     - [x] Better player and scores handling, create one component
     - [x] correct klopiczky and self calling calulation
     - [x] correct new contracts added as loose by taker instead of unknown